 In my ad below I've added Certified Ads and Consultant as my paths.
 It's subtle, but effective.

 Need some ideas on how to write your ads?
-Here are some suggestions how to write successful Google Ads that stand out from the competition.
+Here are some great examples of how to write successful Google Ads that stand out from the competition.

 I wanted to be objective with my approach.